adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-ads/bing-ads-hotel-api.md

 After importing your hotel and points of sale feeds into Bing, you need to send Bing your pricing and availability data for your hotel properties.
 For details about sending this information, see [Transaction Message](../transaction-message/transaction-message.md).

 Lastly, you need to specify create hotel ad campaigns and specifying bids for your hotel ads.
-For information, see [Travel API](../hotel-api/travel-api.md).
+For information, see [Hotel API](../hotel-api/hotel-api.md).